SUGAR CONSUMPTION SLOWS BRAIN FUNCTION

 "Early Glycation inhibits MIF enzyme activity and ability to stimulate glial cells.
 MIF is involved in immune response and insulin regulation, hyperglycaemia, oxidative stress and glycation are all implicated in Alzheimer's Disease.
 Our study indicates that glucose modified and oxidised MIF could be a molecular link between hyperglycaemia and the dysregulation of the innate immune system in Alzheimer's Disease"

 In essence, ADVANCED GLYCLATION END-PRODUCTS (AGES) inhibit the white blood cells (macrophages) that act as garbage scavengers, cleaning up your body on the inside.
 This leads to immune system reactions (inflammation), DIABETES, or at the very least, PRE-DIABETES and OXIDATIVE STRESS, all of which stimulate the most abundant cells in the brain --- the GLIAL CELLS.
-Unfortunately, hyperstimulation of glial cells can have far-reaching consequences, including CHRONIC PAIN.
+Unfortunately, hyperstimulation of glial cells can have far-reaching consequences, including CHRONIC PAIN in the form of something called "CENTRAL SENSITIZATION".

 For those of you who think this is brand new information, or that Alzheimer's Disease is largely a "GENETIC" condition, you would be mistaken on both counts.
 Take a look at 2008's study from Brown University that was published in the Journal of Diabetes and Science Technology (Alzheimer's Disease Is Type 3 Diabetes–Evidence Reviewed).
 With a bibliography containing over 130 other studies and books, the authors concluded that...